nodia/gollum/readme.md

 # Gollum

-Gollum is a graphical user interface post-commit hook tool for using TortoiseSVN, ReviewBoard and BugZilla for Windows.
-It provides an easy way to create a diff of a commit, post the diff to ReviewBoard and update a bug on BugZilla if one was fixed in the commit.
+Gollum is a graphical user interface post-commit hook tool for using TortoiseSVN, Review Board and BugZilla for Windows.
+It provides an easy way to create a diff of a commit, post the diff to
+Review Board and update a bug on BugZilla if one was fixed in the commit.

 ## Setting up Gollum

 ### Configuring Gollum

-To use Gollum the URL to ReviewBoard and optionally BugZilla need to be defined in the application configuration file Gollum.exe.config.
+To use Gollum the URL to Review Board and optionally BugZilla need to be defined in the application configuration file Gollum.exe.config.
 The section which needs to be changed in the file looks like this:

 ```xml
 <userSettings>